 Applicant has provided a submission in this file that the claimed invention and the subject matter disclosed in the prior art reference were owned by, or subject to an obligation of assignment to, the same entity as [1] not later than the effective filing date of the claimed invention, or the subject matter disclosed in the prior art reference was developed and the claimed invention was made by, or on behalf of one or more parties to a joint research agreement not later than the effective filing date of the claimed invention.
-However, although reference [2] has been disqualified as prior art under 35 U.S.C.
-102(a)(1), it is still applicable as prior art under 35 U.S.C.
-102(a)(1) that cannot be disqualified under 35 U.S.C.
+However, although subject matter disclosed in the reference [2] has been excepted as prior art under 35 U.S.C.
+102(a)(2), it is still applicable as prior art under 35 U.S.C.
+102(a)(1) that cannot be excepted under 35 U.S.C.
 102(b)(2)(C).